×

 Why Foreign Key

-• The column or list of the column that is used as foreign key in the present table must be a primary key in another table
+• The column (or columns) used as a foreign key in the child table must reference a candidate key (commonly the primary key) in the parent table.

-• The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.
+• The table containing the foreign key is called the child table, and the table containing the referenced key is called the parent (or referenced) table.